dockstore/dockstore-ui/app/docs/about.md

 by anyone to describe the tools and services in their Docker images in a standardized, machine-readable way.

-Dockstore also attempts to work with new and alternative languages/standards such as [https://github.com/broadinstitute/wdl](WDL) as an alternative to CWL and the [https://github.com/ga4gh/tool-registry-schemas](GA4GH Tool Registry) standard.
+Dockstore also attempts to work with new and alternative languages/standards such as [WDL](https://github.com/broadinstitute/wdl) as an alternative to CWL and the [GA4GH Tool Registry](https://github.com/ga4gh/tool-registry-schemas) standard.
 We are also working on the task and workflow standards developing at the GA4GH.

 ## Built with Quay.io and GitHub